howardbaik/mastering-shiny-book-exercises-solutions-book/mastering-shiny-book-exercises-solutions-book.md

 ## Acknowledgments {-}

 The author is grateful to Hadley Wickham for writing Mastering Shiny and making it available online.
 Alison Hill and Desirée De Leon’s talk, [Sharing on Short Notice](https://youtu.be/QcE4RBH2auQ?t=1881), helped in deploying this book.

+Thank you to everyone who contributed solutions by creating a Pull Request on GitHub: `@kcha193`

 <!--chapter:end:index.Rmd-->